oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

      select WRL_TYPE,WRL_PARAMETER,STATUS,WALLET_TYPE from v$encryption_wallet;
      </copy>
      ```
-     In the query output, verify that the TDE keystore STATUS is OPEN and WALLET_TYPE set to AUTOLOGIN, otherwise the auto-login keystore is not set up correctly.
+     In the query output, verify that the TDE keystore STATUS is OPEN and WALLET_TYPE is AUTOLOGIN, otherwise the auto-login keystore is not set up correctly.

      Sample output is shown below.
      ![Image showing auto login keystore status](./images/tde-autologin.png)